Gradual Fine-Tuning for Flow Matching Models: Discussion

 \subsection{Cross-Domain Adaptation vs Random Initialization}

-We now begin our evaluation of fine-tuning performance for cross-domain adaptation by comparing the fine-tuning of a base Cifar-10 model on the Camelyon17 train dataset to training on the same dataset from random initialization (Figure \ref{fig:Camelyon17_from_scratch}).
-The Camelyon17 dataset, which consists of biological images with highly specialized textures and structures, is a significant distribution shift from Cifar-10 in image size, resolution, and material.
+We perform an additional evaluation of fine-tuning performance for cross-domain adaptation by comparing the fine-tuning of a base Cifar-10 model on the Camelyon17 train dataset to training on the same dataset from random initialization (Figure \ref{fig:Camelyon17_from_scratch}).
 FID analysis highlights the clear advantage of fine-tuning over training from random initialization (Figure \ref{fig:Camelyon17_from_scratch}a).
-Before fine-tuning has commenced, the base Cifar-10 model achieves a substantially lower FID than random initialization, despite the large difference in the generative distribution.
-Fine-tuning with either of the tested objectives maintains this advantage over 2000 epochs (a more thorough comparison of these methods is described in subsequent sections).
-Despite its higher convergence rate, training from random initialization is highly unstable compared to fine-tuning, as measured by both instantaneous velocity and Spearman correlation coefficient (Table \ref{tab:stability}).
+Before fine-tuning has commenced, the base Cifar-10 model achieves a substantially lower FID than random initialization, despite the large distribution shift between it and Camelyon17.
+Fine-tuning with either of the tested objectives maintains this advantage over 2000 epochs.
+Despite its higher convergence rate, training from random initialization is highly unstable compared to fine-tuning, as measured by both instantaneous velocity and Spearman correlation coefficient (Table \ref{tab:stability_main}).
 The variation in path length also strongly points to the benefits of fine-tuning (Figures \ref{fig:Camelyon17_from_scratch}b, \ref{fig:Camelyon17_from_scratch}c).
 Training from random initialization results in a sharp rise in average path length, which does not decrease over the scope of the experiment.
 Although fine-tuning from the pretrained model also results in a slight increase in average path length, the relative scale is significantly smaller than training from scratch.
 This suggests that the pretrained Cifar-10 vector field provides a structural prior that remains partially valid even under large shifts.